It’s official. We have declared March 13, 2020 as the inaugural Hypoglycemia Awareness Day.

 We refer to Reactive Hypoglycemia as the “blood sugar roller coaster”.

 Click here to find out why.

-Global Hypoglycemia Awareness Day is all about taking action.
+Global Hypoglycemia Awareness Day is all about learning and taking action.

-Here are five easy things you can do to educate yourself and others:
+Here are a few easy things you can do to educate yourself and others:

 Some great examples of change: